waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn #4831: Calcifer used Headbutt (Hit).
 Umbreon used Sand-Attack (Calcifer's accuracy fell).
 - Turn #4833: Selected FIGHT.
 - Turn #4834: Calcifer used Headbutt (Missed).
 Umbreon used Pursuit.
 Calcifer at 70/76 HP.
+- Turn #4835: Selected FIGHT.
+Calcifer used Headbutt (Missed).
+Umbreon used Pursuit.
+Calcifer at 70/76 HP.
-- Turn #4835: Selecting FIGHT.
+- Turn #4836: Selecting FIGHT.
 Using Headbutt.
 Accuracy is lowered.